-At THE FRENCH WILL NEVER FORGET (TFWNF) our mission is to demonstrate the frienship and the gratitude of the French people for the decisive help received from their American ally twice in the last century.
+At THE FRENCH WILL NEVER FORGET (TFWNF) our mission is to demonstrate the friendship and the gratitude of the French people for the decisive help received from their American ally twice in the last century.

 The 4 Co-Founders and Co-Presidents of TFWNF